Some aspects of the MBA application are slightly different for international applicants. This page provides guidance in these areas.

 TOEFL or IELTS scores are required of all non-U.S. applicants EXCEPT those who were educated solely in English for their undergraduate or prior graduate degree.
 Your academic documents must confirm that all coursework was completed in English.
 Those with U.S. permanent residency are not required to take an English proficiency exam.

-If you are required to submit a TOEFL or IELTS score, an official test score report is required before we can review your application.
+If you are required to submit a TOEFL or IELTS score, an unofficial test score report is mandatory before we can review your application.
+The official score report will be required if you are offered admission.
 Visit the English Language Exam Requirements page for minimum scores and details.

 Your resume should include important information about your employment, education, extracurricular, and community activities.
 Be sure your resume is complete and accurate without unexplained gaps in the chronological history.